preston4896/ECTranslator/README.md

 #### Store API

-You can manually store data into the database by inserting this query.
-However, you will have to also manually insert the Chinese output into the URL address.
+Users can manually store data into the database by inserting this query.
+However, users will have to also manually insert the Chinese output into the URL address.
 For example:

 `/store?english= ` English word goes here `&chinese= ` Chinese word goes here